opsschool/curriculum/backups.rst

 ..
 TODO:: Using backups to restore to a known "good" state after an incident just serves to put the machine in a known vulnerable state (security hole that was exploited is now back in operation)

 ..
-TODO:: can be used to restore system state that can be useful in a post mortem after an incident (say the attacker covered their tracks but backups were able to capture a rootkit before it was removed or before logs wer etampered with)
+TODO:: can be used to restore system state that can be useful in a post mortem after an incident (say the attacker covered their tracks but backups were able to capture a rootkit before it was removed or before logs were tampered with)

 Recovery basics
 ===============